 Yes.
 Any TV with an HDMI input works.
 Connect a laptop, mini PC, or dedicated device via HDMI, and the TV displays your Zoom call.
 Some smart TVs have a native Zoom app, but a connected computer gives you more features and reliability.

 Our video conferencing room setups start at $10,000 — equipment and labor included.
 Book a consultation and we'll design the right setup for your room.
+For a full cost breakdown by room size, see our conference room AV cost guide.

 Yes, if it has an HDMI input and is the right size for the room.
 For conference rooms, 55 inches is the minimum for a small huddle room, and 75–85 inches works for larger spaces.
 If your TV is already wall-mounted, we can add the camera, audio, and compute hardware around it without removing the mount.